-Over the Rainbow Comes to One of the Top Italian Shipyards
+A great refitting job for Over the rainbow thanks to one of the Top Italian Shipyards

 The refitting job was focused mainly on three areas: